reuk/wayverb/docs_source/waveguide.md

 An implementation of these equations will take the form of two parallel delay lines, which propagate wave components in opposite directions.
 This is shown in the following diagram \text{(\ref{fig:one_d_waveguide})}.
-The "output" of the simulation, that is, the physical displacement of the modelled string, is found by adding the wave components in both delay lines at a single point.
+The "output" of the simulation, that is, the physical displacement of the modelled string over time, is found by adding the wave components in both delay lines at a single point.

-TODO nice diagram
+![Delay lines cause wave components to be propagated along the "string" over time.
+The total displacement of the string is found by adding together values from the same point on each delay line.\label{fig:one_d_waveguide}](images/one_d_waveguide)

 Waveguides in higher dimensions can be created in a straightforward manner, by connecting digital waveguide elements at a *scattering junction*.
 Wave